 Dogs are incredible animals for many reasons; but top of the list has to be their intelligence and their strong sense of loyalty.
-These characteristics are so highly apparent in specific dog breeds, such as Labradors and Golden Retrievers, that they can be trained to guide, lead and assist people with disabilities such as sight or hearing loss, helping them to live as normal a life as possible.
+These characteristics are so highly apparent in specific dog breeds, such as labradors and golden retrievers, so they’re trained to guide, lead, and assist people with disabilities including sight or hearing loss – helping them to live their lives to the fullest.

-That’s where Assistance Dog Trainers step in – to make sure that a dog is fully qualified for his or her position, by teaching them everything they need to know to be able to help their future companion.
+This is where assistance dog trainers step in – to make sure that a dog is fully qualified for their position by teaching them everything they need to know to be able to help their future companion.

-As an Assistance Dog Trainer, you could work with puppies, training them up to become fully qualified adult assistance dogs.
-This role has a really high satisfaction rate, as you will follow puppies on their journey to their new role, until ultimately they are able to give a new lease of life to someone who needs them.
+As an assistance dog trainer, you could work with puppies, training them up to become fully qualified adult assistance dogs.
+This role has a really high satisfaction rate, as you’ll follow puppies on their journey to their new role until, ultimately, they’re able to give a new lease of life to someone who needs them.

-Upon successful completion of the course, you will be able to apply for professional registration as a Registered Veterinary Nurse (RVN) with the Royal College of Veterinary Surgeons (RCVS), which means you can start applying for professional roles.
+Upon successful completion of the course, you’ll be able to apply for professional registration as a Registered Veterinary Nurse (RVN) with the Royal College of Veterinary Surgeons (RCVS), which means you can start applying for professional roles.

 The link below will download a PDF containing a list of approved higher education qualifications from the RCVS website.

-Do you sometimes wish that you could get inside the minds of animals, and find out what they’re thinking or feeling?
-Well, as a Pet Behaviourist, you can.
+Do you sometimes wish you could get inside the minds of animals and find out what they’re thinking or feeling?
+Well, as a pet behaviourist, you can.

-If you’re still trying to work out whether a career in animal behaviour is something that you’d really like to do, then you could also start by gaining voluntary experience with an animal charity – which will give you a chance to talk to people in the industry and find out more about whether it’s the right career for you.
+If you’re still trying to work out whether a career in animal behaviour is something that you’d really like to do, then you could also start by gaining voluntary experience with an animal charity.
+This will give you a chance to talk to people in the industry and find out more about whether it’s the right career for you.

 Were you born to be wild?
-Then a job as a Zookeeper could be just what you’ve been looking for…
+If so, a job as a zookeeper could be just what you’ve been looking for…

-Zookeepers are responsible for looking after the welfare of animals in places like zoos, safari or wildlife parks, aquariums or any other animal attractions that are open to the public.
-These animals could be anything from lions and tigers, through to dolphins and penguins.
-Zookeepers generally make sure that animals have a safe, yet stimulating space to live in, which mimics how they would live in the wild as much as possible.
-They also watch animals for signs of illness, injury or pregnancy, as well as feeding them and administering regular medication where necessary.
-The role would best suit individuals with a strong interest in wild animals and conservation, who aren’t afraid to get their hands dirty – as the role can often involve tasks such as cleaning out animal pens, and fixing equipment!
+Zookeepers are responsible for looking after the welfare of animals in places like zoos, safari or wildlife parks, aquariums, or any other animal attractions that are open to the public.
+These animals could be anything from lions and tigers, to dolphins and penguins.
+Zookeepers generally make sure that animals have a safe, yet stimulating space to live, that mimics how they would live in the wild.

-If you’re unsure whether a career as a Zookeeper would be suitable for you, then before investing time in qualifications and training, it’s a good idea to contact your local zoo or animal attraction near you, and ask them whether they can take you on as a volunteer.
-This will give you the chance to network, see exactly what Zookeepers do and work out whether this is something that you’d enjoy.
+If you’re unsure whether a career as a zookeeper would be suitable for you, before investing time in qualifications and training, it’s a good idea to contact your local zoo or animal attraction and ask them whether they can take you on as a volunteer.
+This will give you the chance to network, see exactly what zookeepers do, and work out whether this is something that you’d enjoy.

-They’re usually in high demand and once a dog owner sees how well you’ve bonded with their companion, it’s likely that they’ll become a regular user of your services, and may also recommend you to others.
+Dog walkers and sitters are usually in high demand and once a dog owner sees how well you’ve bonded with their companion, it’s likely that they’ll become a regular user of your services and may also recommend you to others.
 Dog owners want to be able to go to work, or out in the evening, feeling confident that their pooch will be well looked after while they are away.